 If you’re OK with making a small sacrifice in flavor (to be honest most people won’t be able to tell the difference) then electric could be the right choice for you.

-And if you’re like us and collect smokers like some people collect shoes then you can always try you hand at charcoal or pellet in the future…
+And if you’re like us and collect smokers like some people collect shoes then you can always try your hand at charcoal or pellet in the future…

 How do electric smokers work

-Instead of controlling heat by limiting the flow of oxygen, electric smokers have controls to change the flow of electricity (for you nitpickers they also have very tiny vents to help control temperature).
+Instead of controlling the heat by limiting the flow of oxygen, electric smokers have controls to change the flow of electricity (for you nitpickers, they also have very tiny vents to help control internal temperature).

-Think the oven in your kitchen, but with smoke (if your indoor oven is smoking a lot you should probably get it looked at by a professional).
+Think of the oven in your kitchen, but with smoke (if your indoor oven is smoking a lot, you should probably get it looked at by a professional).

-This close up of the inside of the Masterbuilt 40-Inch Smoker shows a common electric setup with the heating element sitting under the wood tray.
+This close-up of the inside of the Cusinart COS 330 shows a common electric setup with the heating element sitting under the wood tray.
 You then have the water container off to the side.

-With el’cheapo electric smokers you will probably get less control (e.g. low, medium, high).
-This is due to the rheostat which controls the flow of electricity.
+With el-cheapo electric smokers, you will get less control (e.g., low, medium, high).
+This is due to the rheostat, which controls the flow of electricity.

-With the higher end models you’re more likely to get a temperature probe inside which connects to the thermostat to give you greater temperature control.
+With the higher-end models, you’re more likely to get an internal temperature probe inside, which connects to the thermostat to give you greater temperature control.

-Obviously with smoking the better control over the temperature you have, the better results you are likely to get.
+Obviously, with smoking, the better temperature control you have, the better results you are likely to get.